aws/s2n-tls/docs/usage-guide/topics/ch09-certificates.md

 #### Server configuration

-Certificates loaded with `s2n_config_add_cert_chain_and_key_to_store()` are automatically associated with each domain indicated in the certificate's Subject Alternative Name (SAN) field.
-If a loaded certificate doesn't contain a SAN field, the Common Name (CN) field is used instead.
-While negotiating a TLS connection, s2n-tls servers will automatically send clients a loaded certificate that matches the value of the client's SNI extension.
+Each certificate loaded with `s2n_config_add_cert_chain_and_key_to_store()` is automatically associated with every domain name listed in its Subject Alternative Name (SAN) field.
+The domain names listed in the Common Name (CN) field are used instead if the certificate doesn't contain an SAN field. s2n-tls servers automatically send a certificate that matches the value of the client's SNI extension during the TLS handshake.

-s2n-tls allows servers to load a maximum of 1 certificate chain per domain, per certificate type (RSA, RSA-PSS, and ECDSA).
-If a certificate is loaded that specifies a domain that has already been associated with an existing certificate, the existing certificate will remain associated with the overlapping domain.
-The `s2n_cert_tiebreak_callback` can be used to customize this behavior.
+s2n-tls servers allow a maximum of 1 certificate to be loaded per domain, per certificate type (RSA, RSA-PSS, ECDSA).
+By default, a newly loaded certificate with an overlapping domain name will not replace the existing certificate associated with that domain.
+The `s2n_cert_tiebreak_callback` may be implemented to customize which certificate is selected when an overlapping domain is encountered.

-When selecting a certificate to send to the client, s2n-tls servers will prefer an exact SNI match before falling back to a certificate with an associated wildcard domain (a domain starting with "*.", covering all subdomains).

-If no exact match or wildcard match exists, or if the client doesn't send an SNI extension, a default certificate is sent to the client.
-A default certificate is set when `s2n_config_add_cert_chain_and_key_to_store()` is called for the first time for a given certificate type (RSA, RSA-PSS, or ECDSA). `s2n_config_set_cert_chain_and_key_defaults()` can be used to override the default certificates.
+When selecting a certificate to send to the client, s2n-tls servers prefer an exact SNI match before falling back to a certificate with an associated wildcard domain (a domain starting with "*.", covering all subdomains).
+A default certificate is selected if no SNI match exists, or if the client doesn't send an SNI extension.
+A default certificate is set when `s2n_config_add_cert_chain_and_key_to_store()` is called for the first time for a given certificate type (RSA, RSA-PSS, ECDSA). `s2n_config_set_cert_chain_and_key_defaults()` may be used to override the default certificates.

 ## Client / Mutual Authentication